 · If you are deemed at fault for an accident, you will not receive any money from your insurance company to cover the damages to your vehicle, and you will be forced to cover the costs to repair or replace your vehicle out of pocket.
 If you cannot afford to cover these costs, you may find yourself without a vehicle.

-· There may be better ways to save money on your insurance.
+· There may be better ways to lower your auto insurance premium.
 For example, many insurance companies offer discounts to customers who are willing to enroll in a telematics program, where you may be required to install a tracking device in your vehicle for a set time, in exchange for discounts.
 Additionally, you may be able to save by bundling all your insurance policies with one company.

 Auto insurance is required by law in most states, and even if you are in New Hampshire, there is still a minimum amount of liability coverage that you must carry, if you decide to purchase insurance (weird flex, New Hampshire).
 Although it may be tempting to opt for the state-minimum coverage to save money on your premium, it’s usually not a great idea.
 State-minimum coverage is often much less than what is necessary to actually protect you financially.